tahamukhtar20/snyder-lab/README.md

 For exploring the first three tasks as those were implemented you should checkout to the commit sha where I pushed the code for the tasks originally.
 Their code changes later on because of the fourth task. so to explore the first three tasks, run the following command:

+Please make sure docker, docker-compose and python is installed, and Python must be accessible by the python command, not python3, for the combined scripts to work; otherwise, changes in the `setup.sh` file will be required.

 ```bash
 git checkout f0831f9a716c254dcbc0f4a9f3e0c3897a364a7c
 ```